aws-samples/gitlab-for-eks/content/020_gitlab_integrated_eks/022_prepare_gitlab_group_and_runner.md

 {{< admonition type=info title="Info" open=true >}}
 The Runner ASG Desired Count and Maximum Count can be editted and updated to scale up the runner fleet if you find things are running slow.
 Should you choose to scale the runner fleet down, do so by editing the ASG Desire Count so that proper GitLab Runner deregistration processes are triggered.
 {{< /admonition >}}

+{{< admonition type=success title="Accomplished Outcomes" open=true >}}

+1. Create an group for the classroom level (even if self-paced).
+2. Create an inexpensive, but scalable runner fleet for the class to avoid delays due to shared runner capacity or access.
+3. Do so very quickly by leveraging the [GitLab HA Scaling Runner Vending Machine for AWS EC2 ASG](https://gitlab.com/guided-explorations/aws/gitlab-runner-autoscaling-aws-asg).
+   {{< /admonition >}}